 Credibility is the key to success in law practice.
 To establish clients’ credibility helps a legal files document management system which works flawlessly.
 To choose the right platform, first of all, let’s clear up the core and extra features which it should contain.

 Matter-centricity.
 The first thing any lawyer draws his attention on is the possibility to have documents retrieved on demand after a case is completed.
-We advise choosing a matter-centric system with an adjustable folder structure.
+We advise choosing among matter-centric law firm document management systems with an adjustable folder structure.
 It is like a virtual file cabinet with a variety of cases in one place.
 For the sake of convenience, each case stores a set of documents relating to the specific client with files of different types (pdf, photo, video, email, etc.) on a particular accident.

 In the first stage, Alfresco generates a file with the client’s contacts and case brief automatically.
 We made a template to extract data on a case which a secretary uses during the first call, then at the meeting with an attorney, and for the judicial process, if any.
 Data on each case are stored inside a file case.
 A single knowledge base in one place is one of the most appreciated things by users.